gaetanlop/Tensorflow-Developer-Certificate/README.md

 * 21/08/2021: Understanding the basics of times series data
 * 22/08/2021: Finished time series data
 * 23/08/2021: Started Coursera tensroflow specialization.
 Need to finish it today or tomorrow maximum
+* 24/08/2021: Will do it tomorrow use https://dev.mrdbourke.com/tensorflow-deep-learning/

 Codejam topcoder ??